bforbit/color-picker/README.md

 (*This is a work in progress*)

-Coding started on: May 3, 2025
+Project started on: May 3, 2025